seansimkus/Shopify-Challange/README.md

 */
 ```

-The most ordered product by customer in Germany was Boston Crab Meat.
+The most ordered product by customers in Germany was Boston Crab Meat.

 ---